Antolius/deployments-and-disasters/content/design/goals.md

 ## Metrics

 In addition to considering impact on individual rules you should also track how well each goal is met in a given game.
 For this you'll need a set of metrics and means of measuring them.
-This is why each goal comes with few suggestions for measuring its effectiveness.
+This is why each goal comes with a few suggestions for measuring its effectiveness.

-Note that while playing Deployments and disasters is potentially fun it is primarily intended to be a learning exercise.
+Note that while playing Deployments and Disasters is potentially fun it is primarily intended to be a learning exercise.
 As such you should always be looking at value that exercise provided to players who attended a session and the company you work for.